moosy/kosmos-cp1-toolchain/README.md

 ```

 After the script has been started, press CAS on your CP1.
-Note the CP1 will wait 16 seconds before starting the transfer.
+Note that the CP1 waits 16 seconds before starting the transfer.

-The transfer will take about 3,5 mins or 7 mins with memory expansion installed.
+The transfer takes about 3.5 min. or 7 min. with memory expansion installed.
-This cannot be sped up, because the CP1 determines the speed of communication.
+This cannot be accelerated as the CP1 determines the speed of the communication.

 The data is received and written to the file.
-If you don't have a memory extension installed, you might have to press CAS and STP
+If you do not have a memory extension installed, you may need to press CAS and STP
-after the CP1 is ready, because the script still waits for the rest of the data.
+after the CP1 is ready, because the script is still waiting for the rest of the data.

 kosmos_send.py filename.json
 ----------------------------

-The counterpart of kosmos_recv.py.
-Sends a compatible .json file data to the CP1.
+This is the counterpart to the kosmos_recv.py file.
+It sends compatible JSON file data to the CP1.
-After starting the script, press CAL on your CP1.
+After you have started the script, press the CAL button on your CP1.

-This transfer is somewhat faster, because we control the transmission.
+This transfer is a bit faster because we control the transfer.
 If
-errors occur, try to increase the time_base - parameter in the script.
+errors occur, try increasing the time_base parameter in the script.
-Mine works fine wirh 15; a value of 33 is the original speed.
+Mine works fine with 15; a value of 33 is the original speed.

 kosmos_json_show.py filename.json
 ---------------------------------

-Shows the content of the .json file in a decent way and shows the opcodes.
+Displays the contents of the JSON file in a decent way and shows the opcodes.

 kosmos_disasm.php [-i] [-c] [-d] [-o] filename.json
 ---------------------------------------------------

-Disassembles the .json file and creates a .koa assembly language file
+Disassembles the JSON file and creates a KOA assembly language file.

 Options: